Drug policy of the Netherlands: Developments from 2003–2015

 The liberal drug policy of the authorities in the Netherlands especially led to problems in "border hot spots" that attracted "drug tourism" as well as trafficking and related law enforcement problems in towns like Enschede in the East and Terneuzen, Venlo, Maastricht and Heerlen in the South.
 In 2006, Gerd Leers, then mayor of the border city of Maastricht, on the Dutch-Belgian border, criticised the current policy as inconsistent, by recording a song with the Dutch punk rock band De Heideroosjes.
 By allowing possession and retail sales of cannabis, but not cultivation or wholesale, the government creates numerous problems of crime and public safety, he alleges, and therefore he would like to switch to either legalising and regulating production, or to the full repression that his party (CDA) officially advocates.
 The latter suggestion has widely been interpreted as rhetorical.
 Leers's comments have garnered support from other local authorities and put the cultivation issue back on the agenda.

 In November 2008, Pieter van Geel, the leader of the CDA (Christian Democrats) in the Dutch parliament, called for a ban on the cafés where cannabis is sold.
 He said the practice of allowing so-called coffeeshops to operate had failed.
 The CDA had the support of its smaller coalition partner, the CU (ChristenUnie), but the third party in government, PvdA (Labour), opposed.
 The coalition agreement worked out by the three coalition parties in 2007 stated that there would be no change in the policy of tolerance.
 Prominent CDA member Gerd Leers spoke out against him: cannabis users who now cause no trouble would be viewed as criminals if an outright ban was to be implemented.
 Van Geel later said that he respected the coalition agreement and would not press for a ban during the current government's tenure.

-27 coffeeshops selling cannabis in Rotterdam, all within 200 metres from schools, were ordered to close down by 2009.
+27 coffeeshops selling cannabis in Rotterdam, all within 200 metres of schools, were ordered to close down by 2009.
 This was nearly half of the coffeeshops that operated within its municipality.
 This was due to the new policy of city mayor Ivo Opstelten and the town council.
-The higher levels of the active ingredient in cannabis in Netherlands create a growing opposition to the traditional Dutch view of cannabis as a relatively innocent soft drug.
+The higher levels of the active ingredient in cannabis in the Netherlands create a growing opposition to the traditional Dutch view of cannabis as a relatively innocent soft drug.
 Supporters of coffeeshops state that such claims are often exaggerated and ignore the fact that higher content means a user needs to use less of the plant to get the desired effects, making it in effect safer.
 Dutch research has however shown that an increase of THC content also increase the occurrence of impaired psychomotor skills, particularly among younger or inexperienced cannabis smokers, who do not adapt their smoking-style to the higher THC content.
 Closing of coffeeshops is not unique to Rotterdam.
 Many other towns have done the same in the last 10 years.